“When two consultants get together, it’s usually a joyful conversation”

 Dolph Goldenburg (28:16)

 I see you’re nodding your head.
-I got an email from the board chair, the executive director doff can we meet for just 30 minutes during lunch?
+I got an email from the board chair, the executive director Dolph can we meet for just 30 minutes during lunch?
 And because it’s in the agreement, I’m able to say, well, it’s in our agreement that you’ve agreed not to do this.
-And the reason it’s in the agreement is, in my experience here, all the negative things that will happen, I’d like to suggest that you all at the retreat either schedule a time in the following week to meet to discuss this hot button issue, or if it’s really genuinely on fire that you talk about it in the next 10 days.
+And the reason it’s in the agreement is, in my experience here, all the negative things that will happen, I’d like to suggest that you all at the retreat either schedule a time in the following week to meet to discuss this hot button issue or if it’s really genuinely on fire that you talk about it in the next 10 days.
 But no, at the retreat, if I’m the person facilitating your retreat, we’re not going to have a point meeting.

 Carol Hamilton (28:52)

 Yeah.
-And that’s a, I think there’s so many reasons to do that.
+And I think there’s so many reasons to do that.
 And I think part of it is just, you know, how our brains work when we’re in a state of threat and we’re thinking about all the bad things that will happen where we’re literally our, our, our thinking narrows, our perspective narrows.
 We go more black and white.
-Uh, we can’t be creative when we’re in a state of threat.
+We can’t be creative when we’re in a state of threat.
 And that’s biologically because you know, that person that you talked about before, you know, you’re not going to send advice to the person drowning in the pool.
 Uh, they gotta just focus on that one thing.
 And so you really can’t have those bigger picture and more expansive strategic conversations when you’re in a state of threat.

 Dolph Goldenburg (29:39)

-I’ll also share with you that sometimes that clause in the contract also provides some cover for the chief executive because, because sometimes it, the email will come from the chief executive and it’s sheepish, it’s goes like: Dolph, We know that you don’t think this is the best practice, but can we meet?
+I’ll also share with you that sometimes that clause in the contract also provides some cover for the chief executive because, because sometimes it, the email will come from the chief executive and it’s sheepish, it goes like: Dolph, We know that you don’t think this is the best practice, but can we meet?
 And then I’m able to say, well, it’s in the agreement and you’re not going to have a meeting that I’m really sorry, but it gives cover for the chief executive so they can go back to their board and say, well, we did agree that we weren’t going to do this.